 “IT Project Manager at XYZ Company.
 49 Client Projects Completed in 2019”

 You can also add an additional keyword to show what industry you’re in (this is a good idea if you want to stay within that industry).

-For example, if you’re in the software industry and only want to hear about Project Manager jobs in this space, your LinkedIn headline could begin with:
+For example, if you’re in the software industry and only want to hear about Project Management jobs in this space, your LinkedIn headline could begin with:

 “Software Project Manager”

 If you need more ideas of what to put, look at some of your colleagues and peers in your industry.
 There are thousands of great LinkedIn profiles that you can take inspiration from, and this is much easier than starting with a blank page and trying to write from scratch.